Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

 \subsection{Synthetic image experiment}

-For the purpose of quantitative comparisons, we generated noise over the ground truth image by employing the synthetic speckle noise model which is widely used in literature \cite{11}, \cite{12}, \cite{21}.
-The noise model is given by
+For the purpose of quantitative comparisons, we generated noise over the ground truth image by employing the synthetic speckle noise model that is widely used in the literature \cite{18}\cite{20}\cite{39}.
+The noise model is given by the following: